Siddharth8800/InternSubmission/README.md

 # Internshala Submission

-This repo contains the code for the submission.
+This repo contains the code for the submission and the jupyter notebook `working.ipynb` contains the code for generating the embeddings initially.
+The embedings are then saved in the `chroma_db` folder.

 ## Candidate Name: Siddharth